nakhani/My_HW/Session1/README.md

 ## Usage

-You do not need to install above library because both are in python by defult.
+You do not need to install above libraries because both are in python by default.

 If you want to run each programm, you should run this command in terminal  :